logicalmechanism/Token-Sale-Plutus-Contract/Token_Sale_Guide.md

 cardano-cli address build --mainnet --payment-script-file FILE # Filepath of the plutus script.
 ```

-All additions that follow the format and can be compiled into the correct Plutus script will be added into the repository.

 ## Using The Token Sale Python Scripts

-The token sale python scripts inside the scripts folder of the repository are designed to be either hardcoded with addresses and paths or copied into seperate folders so the cli wallets can be accessed with ease.
-The scripts require the user to find the policy id and the token name to be sold.
+The token sale python scripts inside the pythonscripts folder of the repository are modified from the original to prompt the seller or buyer for input.
+Both scripts have a collateral set to 2 ADA.
+The seller or buyer should create a UTxO in their wallet containing this collateral before they run the script.

 Each script will require user input.
-Instead of having the scripts auto complete it prompts the user to check the UTxO out, Datum hash, and any other data associated with the transaction.
+Instead of having the scripts auto complete it prompts the user to check the UTxO out, Datum hash, and the built transaction.
 If the information is correct the user can enter a confirmation to proceed with the transaction, submitting it to the blockchain.